SandraDammy/FirstProjct_NETMAUI/README.md

 ## Overview

 This Todo app represents a significant milestone in my journey into .NET MAUI development.
-Leveraging resources and guidance from (https://www.youtube.com/playlist?list=PLdo4fOcmZ0oUBAdL2NwBpDs32zwGqb9DY), I have crafted a powerful yet a simple task management application that aids in organizing and prioritizing daily tasks effectively.
+Leveraging resources and guidance from (https://www.youtube.com/playlist?list=PLdo4fOcmZ0oUBAdL2NwBpDs32zwGqb9DY), I have crafted a powerful yet simple task management application that aids in organizing and prioritizing daily tasks effectively.

 ##Todo App using .NET MAUI